j23414/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 **Tuesday September 1, 11am - 2pm MDT**<br>
 **Registration Required:**  [https://www.zoomgov.com/meeting/register/vJIscO-gqzwqHIbg_hUB-6vHosTYeDjjS_Y]( https://www.zoomgov.com/meeting/register/vJIscO-gqzwqHIbg_hUB-6vHosTYeDjjS_Y)<br>
 **Prerequisites:** None

+{% capture text %}
+We will stop approving new registrations when we reach 100 participants.
+We already have 56 participants registered as of 3pm on Fri 8/28.
+Please register asap so you don't get left out!
+{% endcapture %}
+{% include alert.md text=text color='warning' %}

 This session is for USDA ARS scientists, scientific staff, and University collaborators who are interested in learning about how machine learning is being used in agricultural research.
 We will have 4 invited speakers from outside of USDA ARS give talks about using maching learning for a range of agricultural research questions, followed by a panel discussion.